CenterDenmark/elexia-datamodel/documentation.md

 - **Timestamps**: All timestamps follow the XSD datetime standard (ISO8601 format).

 - **Attributes**: Each entity's attributes are described below, with references where applicable.
+- **Ids**: All id columns should contain UUID to ensure uniqueness in values.
+- **Primary keys**: For all non-timeseries datasets the primary key of the dataset consists of ["id","dateModified"].
+This is because updates are appended as described in (#api-reference).

 ---